Seven-Streams/Guqin/README.md

 ## Warning

 Don't copy my code before the class ends.
-Otherwises, I **will** find you, no matter where you are.
+Otherwise, I **will** find you, no matter where you are.